Republic of Palau

 Palau is an independent country in a Compact of Free Association with the United States.
 It is a democratic republic with directly elected legislative and executive branches.

-The judicial system consists of the Supreme Court, National Court, the Court of Common Pleas, and the Land Court.
+The judicial system consists of the Supreme Court, the Court of Common Pleas, and the Land Court.
 The Supreme Court has trial and appellate divisions and is presided over by the Chief Justice.

 Compact of Free Association with the United States

 The Republic of Palau's Compact of Free Association with the United States was first agreed in 1986 and came into effect in 1994.
-The compact terms are indefinite, while the economic elements have a 50-year term, with reviews throughout the course of the term.
-Palau and the United States commenced negotiations in 2022 for the Compact’s next review.
-Under the Compact, and in exchange for exclusive military operating rights, the United States provides Palau with economic assistance (including sector grants and trust fund contributions), access to federal services and programs (for instance postal and meteorological services), permission for citizens to enter, work/study and reside in US states and territories and assumes responsibility for Palau's defence and security.
+The compact terms are indefinite, while the economic elements have a 20-year term, with reviews throughout the course of the term.
+In exchange for exclusive military operating rights, the United States provides Palau with economic assistance (including sector grants and trust fund contributions), access to federal services and programs (for instance postal and meteorological services), permission for citizens to enter, work/study and reside in US states and territories and assumes responsibility for Palau's defence and security.

 Bilateral relations